ds-praveenkumar/docker-templates/README.md

 # Docker Templates

-This repo contains Vanila Dockerfiles for creating docker images for different programming paradims.
+This repo contains Vanila Dockerfiles for creating docker images for different platforms.